Paper Organization and Storage Products

-Keeping paper organized can be one of the toughest things any crafter has to deal with.
+Keeping paper organized can be one of the toughest organization challenges in crafting.
 Organize your paper using Tiffany's 4-Section System and her perfect paper storage tools.
-Use the Paper Junkie Boxes for storing 12x12 paper at home, use the 12x12 Fab File if you travel to crops and classes with your paper.
+Use the Paper Junkie Boxes for storing 12x12 paper at home, use the 12x12 Fab File or Paper Handlers if you travel to crops and classes with your paper.
 Scroll through the products below to find the products that are right for the way you craft.
 Need help getting your paper organized?
 Read Tiffany's Ultimate Guide to Paper Organization article at the bottom of this page.

 12x12 Paper Storage Options